The Diamond Dagger

 This year's winner

-The Crime Writers’ Association is delighted to announce that Michael Connelly is to receive the 2018 CWA Diamond Dagger, the highest honour in British crime writing.
+The Crime Writers’ Association is delighted to announce that Robert Goddard is to receive the 2019 CWA Diamond Dagger, the highest honour in British crime writing.
 The Dagger award recognises authors whose crime writing careers have been marked by sustained excellence, and who have made a significant contribution to the genre.

-Michael Connelly will be presented with the CWA Diamond Dagger at the CWA’s Dagger Awards ceremony in London on 25 October.
-Previous winners of the CWA Diamond Dagger include P.D.
-James, John le Carré, Dick Francis, Ruth Rendell, Lee Child and Ann Cleeves.
+Robert Goddard will be presented with the CWA Diamond Dagger at the CWA’s Dagger Awards ceremony in London on 24 October.
+Previous winners of the CWA Diamond Dagger include PD James, John Le Carre, Dick Francis, Ruth Rendell, Lee Child, and Ann Cleeves.

 The CWA Diamond Dagger is selected from nominations provided by CWA members.
 Nominees have to meet two essential criteria: first, their careers must be marked by sustained excellence, and second, they must have made a significant contribution to crime writing published in the English language.